gooofy/py-nltools/README.md

 *Note*: probably incomplete.

 * Python 2.7
-* Mary TTS
+* for TTS one or more of:
+ * MaryTTS, py-marytts
  * espeak-ng, py-espeak-ng
+ * SVOX Pico TTS, py-picotts
 * sequitur
 * pulseaudio
 * webrtc